WyoBio - The Wyoming Biodiversity Citizen Science Initiative

 1 July 2013 - 30 June 2015

-Website: Information is available from the Wyoming Biodiversity Citizen Science Initiative (WyoBio) website, or visit the Biodiversity Institute website.
+Website: Information is available from the Wyoming Biodiversity Citizen Science Initiative (WyoBio) website.

 Citizen science brings together the public and professional scientists to gather data, conduct scientific analyses with focuses in public education, participation, and conservation.
 The use of spatial technologies to view, interact with, and create spatial data is expanding in all directions, from its use in analysis applications in research to visualization of scientific data to public, policy and management.
 This project is designed to bring together the integration of citizen scientists, the research community, and the tools for analysis and communication through spatial technologies and visualization.